Frequently Asked Questions

 The above rules have been adopted pursuant to 46 PA Code.
 Chapters 1,3, and 7

-• The Erie Maritime Museum and U.S. Brig Niagara are owned and administered by the Pennsylvania Historical and Museum Commission, the official historical agency of the Commonwealth of Pennsylvania.
+• The Erie Maritime Museum and the U.S. Brig Niagara are owned by the Commonwealth of Pennsylvania and administered by the Pennsylvania Historical & Museum Commission (PHMC), the Commonwealth’s official history agency.

 • A Museum tour includes a self-guided exploration of our two-story exhibit gallery as well as a docent-led tour of the Brig Niagara (when in port).
 A typical tour lasts anywhere between 45 minutes to 2 hours.